mit-pdos/sigmaos/cpython3.11/Doc/library/exceptions.rst

       Returns an exception group that contains only the exceptions from the current group that match *condition*, or ``None`` if the result is empty.

-      The condition can be an exception type or tuple of exception types, in which case each exception is checked for a match using the same check that is used in an ``except`` clause.
-The condition can also be a callable (other than a type object) that accepts an exception as its single argument and returns true for the exceptions that should be in the subgroup.
+      The condition can be either a function that accepts an exception and returns true for those that should be in the subgroup, or it can be an exception type or a tuple of exception types, which is used to check for a match using the same check that is used in an ``except`` clause.

       The nesting structure of the current exception is preserved in the result, as are the values of its :attr:`message`,